 What are Google Analytics Annotations?

 Annotations are short notes that you can add to dates within your Google analytics report.
-For example, you can use them to document a spike in traffic for a particular marketing campaign so that it is easier to understand when you look back at the data.
+For example, you can use them to document a spike in traffic for a marketing campaign so that it is easier to understand when you look back at the data.

 It’s possible to create private annotations only visible when you log into your Google Analytics account.